 And by this I mean the surface we use to put out our paint and mix.

-A mechanical pencil.
-I use a Faber-Castell 0.7mm pencil but a 0.5mm one is fine.
+I use a Faber-Castell 0.7mm HB lead but a 0.5mm one is fine.
+The Pentel GraphGear pencils are also good but a pencil is pretty much a pencil.